 Other events at Brown—from lectures and concerts to exhibitions and theater—are open to the RISD community.
 Overall, RISD’s connections with Brown greatly enrich the student experience.

 Brown | RISD Dual Degree Program

-The Brown | RISD Dual Degree Program (BRDD) offers a rigorous course of study for highly capable and self-motivated students to integrate diverse spheres of academic work, earning both a Bachelor of Arts (AB) degree from Brown and a Bachelor of Fine Arts (BFA) degree from RISD simultaneously.
-The program provides access to a broader range of faculty and resources than is available in pursuing a degree at either one or the other institution.
+The Brown | RISD Dual Degree Program (BRDD) invites students to merge diverse spheres of academic work.
+Upon completing the program, graduates earn both a Bachelor of Arts (AB) from Brown and a Bachelor of Fine Arts (BFA) from RISD.
+The program also offers access to the combined resources and faculty of both institutions.

 Graduate-level research opportunities